Differentially Private Oblivious RAM: Theoretical evaluation

-Coming back to the Root ORAM protocol, now we can see that the probability of an observed sequence can suddenly jump from $0$ to a non-zero value after one data access has been changed.
-And this is what is captured by the $\delta$ in the $(\epsilon,\delta)$-differential privacy framework for ORAMs.
+If $\mathbf{a}$ is the input access pattern, \textit{and we observe a sequence of $S+1$ or more access made to the same location in ${\tt ORAM}(\mathbf{a})$, we can immediately infer that Secret = 1.} It is important to note that the probability of an observed sequence can suddenly jump from a non-zero value to 0 with the change of a single accessed block.
+We quantify this by the $\delta$ in the $(\epsilon,\delta)$-differential privacy framework for ORAMs.

-Let $M_k$ denote the number $(C + Z(k+1) + 1)$.
-It is easy to see that there is a sudden jump in the probability from $0$ to a non-zero value when the real access is changed at one location when we look at any such sequence.
+We compute the maximum probability for a sequence such that some neighboring sequence (i.e., differing in one access) has zero probability.
 In particular we choose the following two sequences: